ikey4u/wikit/README.md

     SUBCOMMANDS:
         dict      Process dictionary file
-        help      Prints this message or the help of the given subcommand(s) mac       Create or parse mac dictionary from or into xml/mdx/txt server    Run wikit as an API server
+        help      Prints this message or the help of the given subcommand(s) server    Run wikit as an API server

 There are serveral subcommands: `dict` and `server`.
 However `server` is not stable for now,